RexxLA/rexx-repository/ARB/standards/work-in-progress/document/built-in_functions.md

 The function SYMBOL takes one argument, which is evaluated.
 Let String be the value of that argument.
 If Config_Length(String) returns an indicator 'E' then the SYNTAX condition 23.1 shall be raised.
-Otherwise, if the syntactic recognition described in section nnn would not recognize String as a symbol then the result of the function SYMBOL is 'BAD".
+Otherwise, if the syntactic recognition described in section <!--TODO-->nnn would not recognize String as a symbol then the result of the function SYMBOL is 'BAD".

-If String would be recognized as a symbol the result of the function SYMBOL depends on the outcome of accessing the value of that symbol, see nnn.
+If String would be recognized as a symbol the result of the function SYMBOL depends on the outcome of accessing the value of that symbol, see <!--TODO-->nnn.
 If the final use of Var_Value leaves the indicator with value 'D' then the result of the function SYMBOL is 'LIT', otherwise 'VAR'.

 ### TIME